awsdocs/amazon-eks-user-guide/doc_source/eks-using-tags.md

 You can tag new or existing Amazon EKS clusters\.

-If you're using the Amazon EKS console, you can apply tags to new resources when they are created or existing resources by using the **Tags** tab on the relevant resource page at any time\.
+If you're using the Amazon EKS console, you can apply tags to new resources when they are created or to existing resources at any time using the **Tags** tab on the relevant resource page\.

-If you're using the Amazon EKS API, the AWS CLI, or an AWS SDK, you can apply tags to new resources using the `tags` parameter on the relevant API action or use the `TagResource` API action to apply tags to existing resources\.
+If you're using the Amazon EKS API, the AWS CLI, or an AWS SDK, you can apply tags to new resources using the `tags` parameter on the relevant API action or to existing resources using the `TagResource` API action\.
 For more information, see [TagResource](https://docs.aws.amazon.com/eks/latest/APIReference/API_TagResource.html)\.

-Additionally, some resource\-creating actions enable you to specify tags for a resource when the resource is created\.
-If tags cannot be applied during resource creation, we roll back the resource creation process\.
-This ensures that resources are either created with tags or not created at all, and that no resources are left untagged at any time\.
-By tagging resources at the time of creation, you can eliminate the need to run custom tagging scripts after resource creation\.
+Some resource\-creating actions enable you to specify tags for a resource when the resource is created\.
+If tags cannot be applied during resource creation, the resource creation process fails\.
+This ensures that resources you intended to tag on creation are either created with specified tags or not created at all\.
+If you tag resources at the time of creation, you don't need to run custom tagging scripts after resource creation\.

 The following table describes the Amazon EKS resources that can be tagged, and the resources that can be tagged on creation\.